Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Relations to classical results in probability theory

-and assume also that $\expectation[|\psi(X_n)|] < \infty$ for every $n$.
-Let $Y_n \deq \psi(X_n)$ for every $n$.
-Then $\{Y_n, \mathcal{F}_n\}^\infty_{n=0}$ is a martingale where $\{\mathcal{F}_n\}^\infty_{n=0}$ is the natural filtration.
-This relation, which follows directly from the Markov property, allows us to apply the concentration inequalities in Section~\ref{section: Refined Versions of Azuma's Inequality} to bounded harmonic functions of Markov chains (the boundedness is needed to guarantee that the jumps of the resulting martingale sequence are uniformly bounded).
+This relation between Markov chains and martingales enables to apply the concentration inequalities of this chapter to the composition of a bounded harmonic function and a Markov chain; note that the boundedness of $\psi$ implies that the differences of the martingale sequence are uniformly bounded (this holds since, for every $n$, we have $|Y_n - Y_{n-1}| \le 2 \|\psi\|_{\infty} < \infty$).